Cabin Touchless

 Fast soap–rinse–dry experience

-The ideal system delivers a complete wash cycle in well under 30 seconds, minimizing
+The ideal system delivers a complete wash cycle in well under 30 seconds, minimizing queues at peak times.
+Integrated systems keep users in one place instead of walking across the room to dry their hands.

 - Short learning curve for international travelers